Who says kids should have all the fun learning and growing? Parenting is a learned skill, too. But it’s not always fun — and it’s never easy.

-Provides free parenting classes, support groups, referral to community agencies and a lending library for families with children from birth to age 5.
-Free child care is provided during classes and support groups.
+Provides free parenting classes, support groups, literacy events, purposeful play groups, referrals to community agencies and a lending library for families with children from birth to age 5.
 The center is funded by a grant from First Things First.

 Deer Valley Family Resource Center